 The presenter moves through the slides with practiced enthusiasm, but halfway through, someone in the back mutters, "Didn't we try this two years ago?"
 A nervous laugh ripples through the room.
 Smiles tighten.
 "This time is different," the presenter insists, clicking faster.
 But squint hard enough and you can see the same structure abandoned eighteen to twenty-four months ago, with "2.0" now tacked onto the title.

 What most reorgs circle around is the same recurring fault line: how much control lives in the center versus at the edges.
-Strategy decks dress it all up with new terms, but the underlying choice rarely changes.
+Strategy decks dress it up with new language, but the underlying choice rarely changes.
 In my corner of the world, Ops is where that argument always lands first.
+And every company cycles through the same debate: embed Ops for speed, centralize for alignment, try a hybrid that satisfies no one, repeat.

+The real cost is exhaustion.
+Every restructure resets trust, forcing people to hedge.
+They keep old relationships warm, build shadow processes that survive either model, maintain parallel toolkits depending on the era.
 That kind of adaptation looks clever, but it eventually corrodes belief.
-The people who care most burn out first, tired of re-explaining the same value, re-learning the same lessons, re-building the same relationships.
+The people who care most burn out first, tired of re-explaining the same value, re-learning the same lessons, re-building the same relationships with new stakeholders who'll be gone in two years anyway.
 The rest learn a different lesson: that caring too much about any structure leaves you exposed.
-They become organizational nihilists, going through the motions of whatever model is current while knowing it is temporary.
+They become organizational nihilists, going through the motions of whatever model is current while knowing it won't last.
 They keep their heads down, nod through the slide deck, and treat every new structure as theater.
-The joke over drinks is not pure cynicism; it's a survival tactic.
+The joke over drinks about "seeing this movie before" isn't pure cynicism.
+It's a survival tactic.

 "It'll work until it doesn't," I said.

-Because organizational design isn’t a problem you solve once and for all.
-It’s a condition you manage, like weather.
-The org chart is just a bet on where the work happens.
-The work itself keeps happening anyway: in the gaps, in the overlaps, in the undefined spaces where people who care about outcomes figure it out.
+The org chart is just a map.
+The work itself keeps happening anyway: in the gaps, in the overlaps, in the undefined spaces where people who care about outcomes figure it out together.
 Every reorg promises to eliminate those gaps.

 But those gaps are where the real organization lives.